Auckland Animal Action (AAA) have received a tip off from

 were filled with the decomposing bodies of thousands of hens which had

 obviously starved to death due to an inadequate food supply and the complete

 lack of drinking water.
-Live, emancipated hens shared their cages with
+Live, emaciated hens shared their cages with

 their dead companions.
 Other live sickly hens were loose